Together-100Devs/Together/.github/CONTRIBUTING.md

 The `main` branch is for stable production code.
 This branch is the working version of the Together app.

-The `development` branch is a stable branch for testing code on the server before merging into main. `development` is also the default branch when forking the project.

-Multiple `feature` branches can be checked out from the `development` branch.
+Multiple `feature` branches can be checked out from the `main` branch.
 These `feature` branches are tied to various issues and are used to add new code.
-When ready, The `feature` branches are tested and merged into the `development` branch before the `development` branch is merged into `main.`
+When ready, The `feature` branches are tested and merged into the `main` branch.

 ## Issues